Vikings land DT P.J. Hall in deal with Raiders for late pick

+“I’ve told him, ‘We respect your decision for that, and we want to make sure that your health and safety always comes first,’” general manager Rick Spielman said.
+“So I think it’s going to be that type of year as we go through.
+You’re going to have to deal with a lot of different situations.”

-Other options at that position for the Vikings are Jaleel Johnson and Armon Watts, third-day draft picks in 2017 and 2019 who have shown potential in limited action.
+Other options on the nose for the Vikings are Jaleel Johnson and Armon Watts, third-day draft picks in 2017 and 2019 who have shown potential in limited action, but Pierce’s absence will be a blow.

+“It just wasn’t safe for him to play, and really, honestly, if a player doesn’t think he’s safe and should do this, I’m with him 100 percent,” said coach Mike Zimmer.

 The Vikings also activated linebacker Anthony Barr and defensive end Ifeadi Odenigbo from the reserve list for COVID-19, leaving them with five players remaining in that category that was created for a player who either tests positive for COVID-19 or who has been quarantined after having been in close contact with an infected person or persons.
 Clubs may not disclose whether player is in quarantine or is positive for COVID-19.

 The Raiders signed running back Jeremy Hill, who last played for New England in 2018.
-Hill has rushed for 2,898 yards and 29 TDs in 55 career games.
+Hill has rushed for 2,898 yards and 29 touchdowns in 55 career games.

 The Raiders also waived former starting linebacker Marquel Lee with an injury designation and announced that defensive end Jeremiah Valoaga and defensive back D.J.
 Killings opted out of the season because of concerns about the coronavirus.